 Plovdiv is popular with retirees and is gaining in popularity with digital nomads.
 The internet is up to Bulgaria’s usual high standards and there are both Wi-Fi-equipped cafes where you can work for free and co-working spaces where you can rent a desk for the day for less than €10.
 Plovdiv does have an airport but is only about 90 minutes from Sofia which has more frequent year-round flights to a wider range of destinations.

-Sofia offers everything you’d expect from a capital city but at a considerable lower price than you’d pay in most.
+Sofia offers everything you’d expect from a capital city but at a considerably lower price than you’d pay in most.
 Cultural highlights include the Cathedral Saint Alexandar Nevski and the Saint Sofia Church but in truth, it’s the day-to-day experience of the city that holds the most appeal for those living there full time rather than just visiting.

 Sofia is small enough to still have an intimate and relaxed atmosphere.
 Public transport is modern, frequent, reliable and inexpensive.
-There are bars in every neighbourhood, high-quality restaurants when you want to splash out, the shops will meet your every need and they’re open seven days a week across a long working day.
+There are bars in every neighbourhood, high-quality restaurants when you want to splash out, the shops will meet your every need, and they’re open seven days a week across a long working day.

-The international airport is served by many budget carriers so visiting friends or making business trips is both convenient and affordable.
+The international airport is served by many budget carriers, so visiting friends or making business trips is both convenient and affordable.

 If Varna is a little too cosmopolitan for you but you do want to be beside the sea, Burgas might suit you.
 The city certainly suits Bulgarians who voted it the best place to live in, in both 2010 and 2018.

 Smaller than Varna, Burgas still offers a good range of national and international shopping outlets, there are numerous cafes, bars, restaurants, clubs, art centres and museums.
 Like Varna, Burgas has a sea garden, which is a pleasant shady place to spend a sunny summer afternoon.